 People often confuse frustration and anger.
 While they share some similarities, there are some crucial differences.
 Frustration seldom causes such a profound effect as anger, nor is it as strong an emotion.

 Frustration is a natural human emotional and psychological response to something.
 It is a feeling usually based on the disappointment of something not working out as hoped or anticipated.

 If a person believes something has prevented them from achieving a goal, frustration is a typical response.
 It can happen when they miss a bus or lose to an opponent.

 Experts state that frustration comes from internal and external forces.
 These internal forces include emotions such as disappointment and dismay.
 External forces of frustration involve external conditions a person cannot exert control over.
 Examples include a work-related emergency or getting stuck in an elevator.

 Here is a quick list of factors that could result in frustration:

-- A difference between your goals and those of someone capable of impacting your goals
+- A difference between someone’s goals and those of someone capable of impacting those goals

 - Lack of communication